pingpongboss/git-multi-pr/README.md

 You can add reviewers to the PRs using Github's web interface.
 When you receive comments and need to make changes, follow the [Edit a previous change](#edit-a-previous-change) instructions to make those edits to the corresponding commits.
 Once those changes have been made, run `git-multi-pr export` again to update the PRs with a snapshot of your changes.

-**Do not merge the PRs using the web interface yet.**
+**Do not merge the PRs using the web interface.**

 ### Merge the PRs

 PRs are merged *in order* from oldest to newest, one at a time.
 Check the order of PRs with `git-multi-pr list`.
-You cannot merge the PRs out of order.
+You cannot merge the PRs out of order, or with vanilla `git`.

 Once the oldest PR is approved, you can now use the tool to merge it.
 The tool will only merge one PR at a time.